stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

 ```

 Again, in case of the bases appearing in both kinds of strands,
-users of `readAnyBase` are free to choose what base type they want.
+users of the universally quantified `readAnyBase`
+are free to choose what base type they want, but they will
+never get a `Thymine` or `Uracile` value.

 We can now implement some simple calculation on sequences of
 nucleobases.
 For instance, we can come up with the complementary